piotrszmydki/osa/README.md

 ceph status will be OK.

-Sometimes (if you have an error about too much pgs or somethings) you need to enter the ceph-mon container and enter this command:
+Sometimes (if you have an error about too much pgs or if you dont change while run inst.sh) you need to enter the ceph-mon container and enter this command:

 ceph config set mon mon_max_pg_per_osd 900